automatisch/automatisch/packages/docs/pages/apps/wordpress/triggers.md

 ---
 favicon: /favicons/wordpress.svg
 items:
+  - name: New comment
+    desc: Triggers when a new comment is created.
   - name: New page
     desc: Triggers when a new page is created.
   - name: New post